 To be plan approved for THM sourdough items made with sourdough starter needs a 7 hours room temp ferment OR 24 hour fridge ferment.
 You can combine room and fridge temp,also.
 1 hour room temp equals 3.5 hours in the fridge.

 I love to work with cold dough…especially of it is a slack dough like these cinnamon rolls.
 It will be stiff from the cold but will soften quickly at room temp.

 *I don’t use baking soda as I have a mature starter and it does not taste sour.

 ***It is best to wait until you are ready to make the rolls to remove it from the refrigerator.
 The dough will be really cold and you will be able to work with it without adding extra flour to roll it out.
 This recipe contains both carbs and fats which is not weight-loss friendly but is great for growing children, special occasions, and those maintaining.
 This can also be used to make doughnut and sticky buns.

 Here are a few of my favorite products for this recipe.
 If you purchase items through these links, I receive a small commission but your price doesn’t change.
 I love my Bosch Mixer for making any type of sourdough/yeast breads.

 My THM affiliate link is now available for you to purchase items through.
 They have very high quality products.

-You can find many more sourdough recipes in the spiral bound 600+ page Around the Family Table Cookbook.
+You will find many more recipes in the spiral bound 600+ page Around the Family Table Cookbook.
 All recipes are sugar-free and label with the correct fuel.
-Books can be purchased using this link.
-You may also request a small jar of sourdough starter with the purchase of a cookbook.
-Buy It Now.
+We have added more items to our blog store, Sourdough Beginner Kits, and more.
+Check it out at this link Blog Store.